jleivaizq/digitalgarden/src/site/notes/Public/Homepage.md

 Check my [[Public/Habits and Goals\|Habits and Goals]] if you want to learn more about me.

-If you want to have your own digital garden, have a look to some [Resources]() I collected
+If you want to have your own digital garden, have a look to some [[Public/Resources\|Resources]] I collected

 You can find me at [Twitter](https://twitter.com/jleivaizq) and [LinkedIn](https://www.linkedin.com/in/jleivaizq/).
 I'm pretty boring anyways.